Nazeef-Ul-Haq/Orientation-Aware-Weapons-Detection/README.md

 # Instructions:
 This code is modified by using Faster RCNN implementation available in Keras.
 We provide orientation in two ways; one is using angle classification and other is using angle regression.
 Kindly see the system setup details of Faster RCNN [Here](https://github.com/kbardool/keras-frcnn ).
 This will help in running our model.
 We provide necessary files to run the test only using our weights.
-Weights of model can be downloaded from [Here](https://drive.google.com/file/d/12wVZp-MK5C6rCeWogStyWamCtu-vaTQw/view?usp=sharing).
+Weights of model can be downloaded from [Here](https://drive.google.com/file/d/12wVZp-MK5C6rCeWogStyWamCtu-vaTQw/view?usp=sharing) and put weights into project directory.
+After downloading weights go to project directory and run this command given below.
 ```
 python test_frcnn.py -p Test
 ```